FichoLab/Orbiting-calculator/README.md

     "9": 50      # Pluto
 }

-If the entered altitude is lower than the safe limit, program auto-corrects and shows you minimal realistic altitude.
+If the entered altitude is lower than the safe limit, program auto-corrects and and calculates with minimum altitude.

+After program calculates Orbital period around selected planet, than it will calculate Orbital velocity using Vis-Vira Equation.

+Vis-Vira Equation (Orbital velocity) = Determines the velocity of an orbiter at any point in its orbit **v = √[ μ (2/r - 1/a) ]**

 ## How to run ##